-- You have the right to travel anywhere within Saudi Arabia.
-However, it is best to inform your employer if you plan to travel, and always keep your iqama with you. - When your contract finishes, if you are dismissed or if you do not obtain a medical certificate upon first entering the country, you might be repatriated back to Pakistan. - You are covered by a compulsory health insurance protection under the Saudi labour law, and your employer must pay the premium fee on your behalf. - As a registered migrant worker, you are also insured in Pakistan for the period of two years with State Life Insurance Company of Pakistan.
+- You have the right to travel anywhere within the UAE.
+However, it is best to inform your employer if you plan to travel and always keep your Emirates ID with you. - When your contract finishes, if you are dismissed or if you do not obtain a medical certificate upon first entering the country, you might be repatriated back to Pakistan. - You are covered by a health insurance protection scheme under the UAE Labour Law, and your employer must pay the premium fee on your behalf (but it should not be deducted from your wages).
+However, the situation may change in practice in case of small businesses having fewer than 10 employees.
+Before signing your contract, you need to clarify this point. - As a registered migrant worker, you are also insured in Pakistan for the two-year period of your employment contract with the State Life Insurance Corporation of Pakistan.
 You can renew your insurance with them when it expires.